 Appendix A (pg.
-26) contains a list of commonly used transportation terms and acronyms relating to the metropolitan planning process.
+26XX) contains a list of commonly used transportation terms and acronyms relating to the metropolitan planning process.
+A list of commonly used transportation terms and acronyms relating to the metropolitan planning process is in Appendix A.

 This plan is intended to provide the public with basic information about RVMPO operations so that any interested parties can begin to consider how they may participate.
 Additionally, it is a tool for RVMPO staff and can be a resource for member jurisdictions.
 It sets basic standards and procedures for the RVMPO to assure that the public is provided with opportunities to participate in metropolitan planning in a meaningful way.
 The plan describes numerous activities that may be undertaken to identify stakeholders, inform both the general public and targeted audiences, and elicit comments and ideas from the community.
 It is not anticipated that all strategies would be effective in every situation.
 Nor is a single activity or strategy likely to foster sufficient public awareness and participation.
 Instead, this plan provides a menu of activities that can be combined to create a public involvement plan tailored to the scope and expectations of a plan, program or project.
 It also sets expectations for public participation in key RVMPO activities.